ChristianJesinghaus/Hybrid-Quantum-Classical-Product-Quantization-for-Vector-Databases/README.md

 - **Iterations**: Quantum K‑Means generally needs more iterations (occasional spikes, can be mitigated by tolerance tuning).
 - **Cluster quality**: Per‑point losses remain stable with dataset size.
 - **Runtime**: Quantum path is **much slower** due to simulated SWAP tests and non-optimized classical computations.
+- **Future work**: In the thesis a few points are detailed for future work.
+These include things like: more models trained on larger and more diverse datasets, test on different parameter settings, make the code more efficient, or find heuristics/a more efficient centroid update rule

 ---